-➤ Basilar impression involves malformation of the occipital bone in relation to C1-2 (cervical vertebrae 1 and 2).
+- Basilar impression involves malformation of the occipital bone in relation to C1-2 (cervical vertebrae 1 and 2).
 The top of the spinal cord is inside the posterior fossa and the foramen magnum is undersized.
 Over time, this can lead to brain stem and upper spinal cord compression.
-Basilar impression can also be associated with the Chiari malformation, producing very complex anatomical abnormalities.
+Basilar impression can also be associated with the Chiari malformation, producing very complex anatomical abnormalities. - MRI Brain without contrast (CPT® 70551) AND Cervical Spine without contrast (CPT® 72141) are indicated. - CT Head without contrast (CPT® 70450) AND Cervical Spine without contrast (CPT® 72125) are also indicated if surgery is being considered. - Basilar impression appears to be genetic, and one-time screening of first-degree relatives with MRI Brain without contrast (CPT® 70551) can be appropriate.